-This Remote Work Policy will take effect on August 15, 2021 and provides non-faculty staff and administrators with new flexibility, when feasible, to perform certain work remotely.
+This Remote Work Policy provides non-faculty staff and administrators with flexibility, when feasible, to perform work remotely.

-As a residential liberal arts college, the workplace culture of Oxy is rooted in face-to-face collaboration, exceptional service, and a connected community.
-Maintaining this culture is centered on employees regularly being on campus and interacting with other community members.
-Any remote work arrangement must maintain the service level provided to students and the community that would be provided in an on-campus working arrangement, consistent with the fundamental philosophy of Oxy as a small, close-knit, residential community.
+Oxy offers remote work arrangements to help employees achieve a healthy work-life balance and find new opportunities for productivity and personal accountability.
+Successful arrangements also reduce our collective environmental footprint and help Oxy to remain competitive in an evolving job market.
+Opportunities for remote work must be carefully considered in light of Oxy’s identity as a residential liberal arts college, where the workplace culture is rooted in face-to-face collaboration, exceptional service, and a connected community.
+It is essential that Oxy maintain this identity.
+Any remote work arrangement must maintain the service level provided to students and the community that would be provided on-campus, and must support the needs of the employee’s department.
 Many positions or functions within them are not amenable to remote work and require a physical presence.
 But in some circumstances and depending on the nature of an employee’s position, remote work may be a viable option.

 Criteria for Approving Remote Work Arrangements

-Each employee’s supervisor will decide whether or not a request for a remote work arrangement should be approved based on several criteria, including (but not limited to):
+Each employee’s supervisor will decide whether or not a request for a remote work arrangement should be approved based on several factors, including (but not limited to):

-- the impact of the proposed remote work arrangement on the department’s and other employees’ abilities to perform their functions without interruption;
+- the impact of the proposed remote work arrangement on the department’s and other employees’ abilities to perform their functions without inconvenience or interruption

 - whether the job may be performed remotely without causing undue difficulty or expense to the College.